What Are the Charges Associated with the TPLO Package?

 At our renowned facility, Dr. Robert Goodman performs all of our orthopedic surgeries — his specialty for over 30 years.
 Assisting Dr. Goodman in all TPLO surgeries is Dr. Stephanie Menefee, a Certified Canine Rehabilitation Practitioner, who also conducts the rehabilitation after-care following your pet’s surgery.

-At Everhart Veterinary Medicine, our TPLO package includes all charges for the pre-surgical orthopedic evaluation, the TPLO surgery, and all post-surgical care and rehabilitation for one total price, making the evaluation that much easier for you and your family.
-The orthopedic evaluation is a total of $550.00, and will be charged at the time of the evaluation.
-The remaining balance will be charged at the time of surgery.
+At Everhart Veterinary Medicine, our TPLO package includes the charges for TPLO surgery itself and all post-surgical care and rehabilitation for one total price, making it easier for you and your family.
 This total will include the following:

 - Day of surgery exam